Home

 The main modules of Shakey

 A radio link connected Shakey to a computer, which could process the incoming data and send commands to the circuits that controlled the robot’s motors.
 Initially, an SDS (Scientific Data Systems) 940 computer was used.
 Around 1969, a more powerful DEC PDP-10 replaced the SDS 940.
-The PDP-10 used a large magnetic drum memory (with the size of a refrigerator, held some 1 megabyte) for swapping time-shared jobs in and out of working core memory.
+The PDP-10 used a large magnetic drum memory (the size of a refrigerator, holding some 1 megabyte) for swapping time-shared jobs in and out of working core memory.

 Shakey used the Lisp programming language, as well as FORTRAN, and responded to simple English-language commands.
 A command to roll 2.1 feet would look like this: